 The 10 SEO Metrics to Start Tracking in Your Scorecard Immediately

-We work with a variety of companies to help them increase rankings, traffic, and conversions as well as partner with digital agencies to help them provide best-in-class SEO services to their clients.
-One of the initial questions we ask is “How are you measuring SEO success, and what data are you gathering to determine progress?”
+We work with various companies to help them increase rankings, traffic, and conversions and partner with digital agencies to help them provide best-in-class SEO services to their clients.
+We ask, “How are you measuring SEO success, and what data are you gathering to determine progress?”

-Many companies track the basic elements of SEO: traffic and rankings; but most miss some of the other core data points that should be included in every SEO measurement strategy.
-Below you will find ten of the core data points we monitor for every client to help provide strategic direction for current and future SEO campaigns.
+Many companies track the essential elements of SEO: traffic and rankings, but most miss some of the other core data points that should be included in every SEO measurement strategy.
+Below you will find ten oore data points we monitor for every client to help provide strategic direction for current and future SEO campaigns.

 1. Total Keywords Your Website Ranks for